-Seal something in a box for decorating each child's pumpkin: chili peppers or bell peppers for ears, pipe cleaners and toothpicks for antennae and whiskers, small pieces of colored construction paper, yarn, craft pompons, colored feathers, lace, ribbon, or even pieces of fake fur (if you have an extra adult to run around with a hot glue gun).
-Permanent pens could be provided for features as well.
+Seal something in a box for decorating each child's pumpkin: chili peppers or bell peppers for ears, pipe cleaners and toothpicks for antennae and whiskers, small pieces of colored construction paper, yarn, craft pompons, colored feathers, lace, ribbon, or even pieces of fake fur (if you have an extra adult to run his or her pumpkin.
+We've seen children create pirates, Martians, bunnies, beautiful ladies, monsters, football players, and many other imaginative critters.
+These can then be used for Extended Number Patterns (if you stipulate that creations must each have two eyes) and then proudly taken home.